So you want to be a lacrosse official?

 Becoming a certified lacrosse official is a great opportunity to stay involved with the game if you've played before, or get involved if you haven't had any previous exposure: both are welcome!
 Just know that, as lacrosse is a field game, it can sometimes be physically challenging and mentally taxing.

-Step 1: Register for Training Classes
+Step 1: Register for the ALOA Training Classes

-Our USL Trainers will work closely with you during these classes.
+Our USA Lacrosse Trainers will work closely with you during these classes.
 These classes will be a mix of rules presentations with a heavy focus on field positioning, mechanics, crew communication, and teamwork.
 Interspersed with the class discussions, you will be challenged with quizzes during each class and one final, open-book, all-encompassing exam.
-Once you complete these classes and pass the exam, you are eligible to be on the field as a US Lacrosse official.
+Once you complete these classes and pass the exam, you are eligible to be on the field as a USA Lacrosse official.
 To start the registration process for the ALOA Training classes, please click the ALOA logo below.
 Fill out the registration form, after which you will receive an email with further instructions regarding the training classes.

-Step 2: JOIN US LACROSSE
+Step 2: JOIN USA LACROSSE

-Take the USL Exams
+Step 3: Take the USL Exams

 Step 4: Get PIAA Certified (OPTIONAL)